ahmet/awesome-web3/README.md

 - Building Full Stack Permanent Applications with Arweave, Smartweave and Next.js. - [link](https://dev.to/dabit3/building-full-stack-applications-with-arweave-and-nextjs-28hg)
 - Building and Testing Smart Contracts with Foundry by Paradigm. - [link](https://dev.to/dabit3/building-smart-contracts-with-foundry-by-paradigm-2gfm)
 - Building a Full Stack Web3 YouTube Clone with Next, IPFS, The Graph, Solidity, and Livepeer. - [link](https://blog.suhailkakar.com/building-a-full-stack-web3-youtube-clone-with-next-ipfs-the-graph-solidity-and-livepeer)
-- [Figment Learn](https://learn.figment.io/) - Free learning platform teach you how to use protocol by building Projects.
 - [ODYSSEY](https://www.odysseydao.com/) - Odyssey is great platform to understand blochchain, NFTs, web3 concepts, Defi, Dao and more.
 - [Bankless Academy](https://app.banklessacademy.com/) - Bankless Academy is on a mission to ensure every web3 Explorer is ready for their crypto-verse voyage.
 - [Speed Run Ethereum](https://speedrunethereum.com/) - Learn how to build on Ethereum; the superpowers and the gotchas.